 L: Any tips on how to prepare for this hike if someone would like to do it?

 M: It definitely helps to climb in a small group.
 And it definitely helps if some group members have experience.
-Most part of the trail is safe, but sometimes you really need to help each other to climb on ladders or motivate each other to keep going.
+As most part of the trail is safe, sometimes you really need to help each other to climb on ladders or motivate each other to keep going.
 Pack light and wear sturdy shoes.
 But most of all, enjoy the beauty of nature in the amazing part of the world.
 And don’t forget to pack your rice-nut balls 😉

 L: I bet you gave yourself a well-deserved rest after this hike!
 Where did you go after Sa Pa?